-Generally the higher your level of estrogen (either in the serum or at the receptor level) the more likely you are to develop acne.
+Generally the higher your level of estrogen (either in the serum or at the receptor level (7)) the more likely you are to develop acne.

 If you have hypothyroidism (especially if you have hormonal issues like PMS/PMDD) then an important part of treating your estrogen/progesterone levels will be treating your thyroid properly.

-Most women know if their acne is due to hormonal issues because it tends to come and go with their cycle, their mood and it is in a very distinct distribution on the body.
+Most women know if their acne is due to hormonal issues because it tends to come and go with their cycle, and their mood, and it is in a very distinct distribution on the body.

 The main priority then becomes treatment: